Updated on

 As logistics and transportation companies strive to remain competitive, rising costs are playing havoc with their profit margins.

 So, why is wholesale shipping so expensive?
-Global labor shortages in the trucking sector are a big culprit, as traditionally, truck drivers are not well-paid, and the working conditions are far from ideal.
-The increase in logistics businesses has meant that experienced personnel are hard to find.
+Global labor shortages in the trucking sector are a big culprit, as truck drivers are traditionally not well-paid, and their working conditions are far from ideal.
+The increase in logistics businesses has made it hard to find experienced personnel.

 Freight costs in 2024 are currently more volatile than usual due to diversions in the Suez Canal caused by the Israeli-Hamas war-linked Red Sea crisis.
 Indiscriminate attacks on ships belonging to various nations are having a widespread effect on global trade as ships are re-routed around the southern tip of Africa, causing delays of 10 days on average.